majabojarska/blog/content/devlog/_index.md

 - Adding pretty lil' widgets to my [Homepage](https://gethomepage.dev/) instance.
 - Learned about this cool dot matrix printer font, the [EPSON MX-80](https://mw.rat.bz/MX-80/) — courtesy of Michael Walden.
+- Learned about ESO, the project which I've recently deployed to my homelab, is experiencing serious [team capacity issues](https://github.com/external-secrets/external-secrets/issues/5084).
+I'm seriously considering signing up as a maintainer, but still need to weigh my priorities.

 ---